Murder in Swiss law: Homicide at the request of the victim

 A person who, upon request by the victim, intentionally causes a mercy killing (Tötung auf Verlangern, Meurtre sur demande de la victime, or Omicido su richiesta della vittima) is, according to article 114, punishable by a term of imprisonment not exceeding three years or a fine.
 It is a lex specialis to article 111.
 Homicide at the request of the victim is a misdemeanour.

 Inciting and assisting suicide

-Article 115 punishes a person who intentionally and for an immoral motive incites or assists a person to commit suicide (Verleitung und Beihilfe mum Selbstmord, Incitation et assistance au suicide, Istigazione e aiuto al suicido).
+Article 115 punishes a person who intentionally and for an immoral motive incites or assists a person to commit suicide (Verleitung und Beihilfe zum Selbstmord, Incitation et assistance au suicide, Istigazione e aiuto al suicido).
 The victim's attempt must not necessarily be successful in order for article 115 to be invoked.
 It is a lex specialis to article 111.
 It is classified as a felony and punishable by a term of imprisonment not exceeding five years or a fine.